 There is no one cause to fin rot, but there are a few things that could have gone wrong in your tank to get you to where you are now.

 One of the most common causes of fin rot in betta fish is new tank syndrome.
-This happens when the tank hasn’t been given enough time to properly cycle and there is still unideal water chemistry.
+This happens when the tank hasn’t been given enough time to properly cycle and there is still unstable water chemistry.

 This will leave your fish with a compromised immune system.
 On top of that, things like ammonia and nitrite poisoning can cause your fish to spend a lot of time at the bottom of the tank, inviting fin rot to infect your fish.

-Water temperature
+Water Temperature

-The minimum tank size for most bettas is 5 gallons (18.9 L) to allow for enough swimming room and easier control over nutrient levels.
+The minimum tank size for bettas is 5 gallons (18.9 L) to allow for enough swimming room and easier control over nutrient levels.
 Bettas should be kept on sand or fine-grained gravel so that their fins don’t get caught.

 Likewise, live plants are the safest for bettas as they don’t rip tail fins, however, the right artificial plant will also keep your betta fish safe.